 The only way to protect this diverse ecosystem is to work together with local farming communities.
 ADEPT works to encourage farmers to develop their farming methods using low-impact technology and modern marketing rather than following the route of intensification which, studies have shown, can decrease habitat and species diversity in an area.

 The project aims to improve both farmers’ productivity and habitat conservation by offering advisory services and training for farming communities, improving nature-friendly grassland management linked to economic benefits to local farmers.
 Innovative marketing of their products and services helps to ensure that farmers are properly rewarded for their efforts and therefore provide them with an incentive to continue.

 Long term research and monitoring of the ecosystems will help provide evidence for best conservation methods, and evaluation of the ecosystem services could help bring much needed compensation to farmers in recognition of the environmental benefits of low intensity agricultural methods.

 Even today, many Transylvanian families still use traditional farming methods.
 This type of low-intensity agriculture has encouraged the development of species-rich grasslands, so although the Transylvanian lowland farmed landscapes are influenced by humans, they contain biodiversity status of European and global significance.

-ADEPT won top prize in 2012 and 2013 for the most innovative farm advisory services in the EU, and in 2014 top prize for the best project for bringing local benefits to communities within a protected area; and won Sustainable Cultural Tourism first prize from European Cultural Tourism Network for its project "Transylvania Mountain Bike Trail to revitalize the Târnava Mare cultural landscape", in 2017.
+ADEPT won the top prize in 2012 and 2013 for the most innovative farm advisory services in the EU, and again in 2014 for the best project for bringing local benefits to communities within a protected area; and won Sustainable Cultural Tourism first prize from European Cultural Tourism Network for its project "Transylvania Mountain Bike Trail to revitalize the Târnava Mare cultural landscape", in 2017.